 Job market in Malta

-The Maltese economy is government-regulated, but there is a large emphasis on free enterprise and privatisation.
-The economy depends on foreign trade, electronics manufacturing, tourism, online gambling and financial services.
-There is a growing film industry and many well-known movies have been filmed in Malta.
-It also houses one of the largest merchant marine fleets in the world, attracting international shipping companies with favourable legislation and low taxes.
+Malta's economy largely depends on foreign trade, manufacturing, tourism, IT, online gaming and financial services.
+There is also a growing film industry, with many well-known movies being filmed in Malta.
+It also houses one of the largest merchant marine fleets in the world, which attracts international shipping companies with favourable legislation and low taxes.

 Finding a job in Malta

-Expats looking for a job in Malta should search online or through local newspaper listings, or consider working through a recruitment agent.
-Organisations such as the Malta Chamber of Commerce host seminars and gatherings which provide a good way to network with other expats.
+Jobseekers in Malta should start the search online or consider working with a recruitment agency.
+Organisations such as the Malta Chamber of Commerce host seminars and gatherings, which are good platforms for networking.